Skip to content

 Seller’s E&O/Seller’s Protection Plan

-E&O coverage that is provided to the sellers of a residential real estate property, to protect them in the event of a claim filed by the buyer after the sale of the property.
-If your CRES E&O includes Seller’s E&O Protection Plan, or you add it as an option, you can then offer Seller’s E&O to every potential seller to win more listings!
+Seller’s Protection Plan (or Seller’s E&O) coverage can be provided to the sellers of a residential real estate property, to protect them in the event of a claim filed by the buyer after the sale of the property.
+If your CRES real estate E&O includes Seller’s E&O Protection Plan, or you add it as an option, you can then offer Seller’s E&O to every potential seller to win more listings!

 Back to Top